joaovff/diet-app/README.md

 ## License

 All rights reserved.
-Any commercial use of the software is only available after mutual agreement.
+Any commercial use of this software is permitted only upon mutual agreement.